Vertebra: Everything you need to know (Anatomy and pathologies)

 • 4 coccygeal vertebrae (fused)

-Individually, each vertebra consists of a vertebral body, a vertebral apophysis (posterior arch in the shape of a semicircle) and transverse apophyses (horizontal and lateral bony projections) and spinous process (posterior bony projections).
-It is articulated with the above and underlying vertebrae by the intervertebral disc, the articular process and the intervertebral ligaments.
+Individually, each vertebra consists of a vertebral body, a vertebral process (posterior arch in the shape of a semicircle) and transverse processes (horizontal and lateral bony projections) and spinous process (posterior bony projections).
+It is articulated with the above and below vertebrae by the intervertebral disc, the articular process and the intervertebral ligaments.

 Together, the vertebrae form 2 convex curvatures forward (at the level of the cervical and lumbar vertebrae) and 2 convex curvatures behind (at the level of the dorsal and sacral vertebrae).

-The juxtaposition of vertebrae comprises a free space of cylindrical shape.
-This is where the spinal cord, this nervous structure which constitutes in a way the extension of the brain all along the spinal column.
+The juxtaposition of vertebrae includes a free space of cylindrical shape.
+This is where the spinal cord passes, this nervous structure which constitutes a sort of extension of the brain all along the spine.
 The role of the vertebrae is therefore to protect the spinal cord.

 Cervical vertebra